aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-Returns an DropBars object that represents the up bars on a line chart.
+Returns a DropBars object that represents the up bars on a line chart.
 Applies only to line charts.

 **Returns:**
 [DropBars](../../com.aspose.cells/dropbars)